srdtrk/cw-ica-controller/README.md

 ### End to end tests

 The end to end tests are for testing the contract's functionality in an environment mimicking production.
 To see whether or not it can perform the channel handshake, send packets, and execute callbacks.
 We achieve this by running two local chains, one for the contract, and one for the host chain.
 The relayer is then used to perform the channel handshake, and send packets.
 The contract then executes callbacks based on the result of the packet.
 To learn more about how to run the end to end tests, see the [Readme](./e2e/Readme.md) in the `e2e` directory.

+## Limitations

+This contract is not meant to be used in production.
+It is meant to be used as a reference implementation for how to build a CosmWasm contract that can communicate with the golang ica/host module.
+The following are some of the limitations of this contract:

+- The contract cannot create multiple interchain accounts.
+It can only create one.
+- ICA channels must be ordered (enforced by golang ica/host module).
+Due to the semantics of ordered channels in IBC, any timeout will cause the channel to be closed.
+- Channel re-opening is not supported (yet).
+- The relayer must start the channel handshake on the contract's chain.
+This is not possible to do in the contract itself.
+See e2e tests for an example of how to do this.
+- The contract cannot initialize with an empty string as the version.
+This is due to a limitation of the IBCModule interface provided by ibc-go, see issue [#3942](https://github.com/cosmos/ibc-go/issues/3942).